tetris245/ULTRAbc/README.md

   - most parameters in Chat, Immersion and Online Preferences in alphabetical order
   - the Title menu in alphabetical order, with exception for the None option
 * Limited the number of rooms per page in Chat Search to 21, this to avoid invisible infos for rooms on 8th row
-* Restored the cleaning/drinks/rhythm options of the game command
+* Restored the remaining missing options of the game command
+  - these options are: carrot, cleaning, drinks, hurdle, rhythm, training, whippony
+  - note that a full relog is required to really stop the games in the stable
 * Restored the old prison1 command under a new name: npcprison
 * Restored the timercell command
 * Updated the xstatus ebch command